insanitywholesale/inherently.xyz/content/blog/pxe-setup-for-talos-using-matchbox.md

 ### Definition of Done

-The ideal end solution should look like:
+The ideal process when getting adding a host should look like:
 * note down the MAC address and corresponding IP somewhere
 * plug in the cables
-* configure the boot option order
+* configure the boot device order
+* save settings and exit
+* play minecraft while waiting
+* run one or zero commands
-* play minecraft until the host shows up in `kubectl get nodes`
+* host shows up in `kubectl get nodes`
+* recreating it from scratch should be just as easy

 I don't know if I can get exactly to that point but I'm willing to put in some effort into the setup so in the future I can avoid it to a greater extent.
 Some compromise is acceptable since I don't have any IPAM infrastructure in place already so this isn't the full and proper way to go about it.

+## Implementation

-## How do I do X in Y minutes
+### How do I do X in Y minutes

-### The gist

 Meat and potatoes first, for quick reference here is what I did (5-6 hours of suffering omitted for brevity):
 * Installed `tftp-hpa` on Arch